-Real Estate Leas es

-Area Facilities

-Description • The Crossroads FLEX lease is a long-term lease (20 years) that addresses student capacity and facility needs.
-The lease costs include base rent, which is expected to increase annually by an escalation rate of 2.5 percent, Wake County property taxes, insurance, and Common Area Maintenance (CAM) charges/operating costs, collectively referred to as "TICAM" charges.

-• The Wake Young Women's Leadership Academy (WYWLA) lease is a long-term lease (20 years) that addresses student capacity and facility needs.
-The lease rate increases annually by an escalation rate of 2.5 percent.

-• The Dubois lease addresses student capacity and facility needs, expires June 2017, and is in renegotiation.
+- The Crossroads FLEX lease is a long-term lease (20 years) that addresses student capacity and facility needs.
+The lease costs include base rent, which is expected to increase annually by an escalation rate of 2.5 percent, Wake County property taxes, insurance, and Common Area Maintenance (CAM) charges/operating costs, collectively referred to as "TICAM" charges. - The Wake Young Women's Leadership Academy (WYWLA) lease is a long-term lease (20 years) that addresses student capacity and facility needs.
+The lease rate increases annually by an escalation rate of 2.5 percent. - The Dubois lease addresses student capacity and facility needs, expires June 2017, and is in renegotiation.
 If the landlord agrees to extend the lease based on the current terms, the rent due would be \$45,135 (a 3 percent increase).
-However, it is not certain that the landlord will agree to maintain the current rent schedule; therefore, \$50,000 is proposed to address negotiated rent.

-The Wakefield 9th grade center is no longer operating.
-The building is under renovation a will house the North Wake College and Career Academy in 2017-18.
-The lease address student capacity and facility needs and expires June 2026.
-The lease payment include set annual rental rate (\$498,503) for the initial five-year term and payment of Wake Couproperty taxes.
-The estimated tax payment is \$60,000 per year.

-• The Peakway lease addresses parking fueling area in 2016-17.
-The lease is not egional bus parking and

-The Moore Square Middle School parking lease (McLaurin Parking Company) ad staff and magnet program parking needs.
-The McLaurin lease is an annual recurrin that is expected to renew.
+However, it is not certain that the landlord will agree to maintain the current rent schedule; therefore, \$50,000 is proposed to address negotiated rent. - The Wakefield 9th grade center is no longer operating.
+The building is under renovation and will house the North Wake College and Career Academy in 2017-18.
+The lease addresses student capacity and facility needs and expires June 2026.
+The lease payment includes a set annual rental rate (\$498,503) for the initial five-year term and payment of Wake County property taxes.
+The estimated tax payment is \$60,000 per year. - The Peakway lease addresses parking needs and serves as a regional bus parking and fueling area in 2016-17.
+The lease is not being renewed. - The Moore Square Middle School parking lease (McLaurin Parking Company) addresses staff and magnet program parking needs.
+The McLaurin lease is an annual recurring lease that is expected to renew.
 The lease rate is currently \$9,600 per year.
-The balance annual rate not to exceed \$8,200, is to address parking needs as they arise at the (acquire additional needed parking from McLaurin, purchase parking voucher b and/or pursue other parking lease opportunities near the school as they become av

-• The Lufkin Road MS lease addresses athletics and is an annual recurring leas 0,

-• The Town of Garner building lease addres lease has a rental rate of \$1 per year (to

-• The Wake Early College lease address renewing lease, and has a current leas
+The balance, a fixed annual rate not to exceed \$8,200, is to address parking needs as they arise at the school (acquire additional needed parking from McLaurin, purchase parking voucher booklets, and/or pursue other parking lease opportunities near the school as they become available). - The Lufkin Road MS lease addresses use of the Town of Apex gymnasium for student athletics and is an annual recurring lease (not to exceed \$5,900) that is expected to renew. - The Town of Garner building lease addresses administrative function and storage needs.
+The lease has a rental rate of \$1 per year (token consideration) with no cost inflation expected. - The Wake Early College lease addresses facility needs for the school, is an automatically renewing lease, and has a current lease rate of \$1 per year (token consideration).

-Strategic Objective Learning & Teaching

-Budget Adjustments Description MOE Local
+Description MOE Local

 Current Budget - \$ 1,596,297

 Budget Adjustments:

 Crossroads FLEX \$ 15,103

 WYWLA 10,895

 Dubois Lease 6,180

 North Wake College & Career Academy (11,971)

 Peakway Parking (23,100)

 Total - \$ (2,893)

+Proposed Budget - \$ 1,593,404